 - Choose the relevant date range.
-You can see up to 90 days of data.
+You can export logs up to the beginning of last month.
 We recommend keeping the date range as narrow as possible to avoid going over the record limit per download.

 - Select the app, the app site, and the type of log you want to export (clicks, installs, events, or postbacks).

 Select the fields you want to include by dragging them into the Selected Fields box.